mundisnetwork/docs/src/rattle-shake/register.md

 Your validator identity keypair uniquely identifies your validator within the network. **It is crucial to back-up this information**.

 If you don’t back up this information, you **WILL NOT BE ABLE TO RECOVER YOUR VALIDATOR**, if you lose access to it.
-If this happens, YOU WILL LOSE YOUR ALLOCATION OF SOL TOO.
+If this happens, YOU WILL LOSE YOUR ALLOCATION OF MUNDIS COINS TOO.

 To back-up your validator identify keypair, **back-up your "validator-keypair.json” file to a secure location.**